JohnLockwood/CodeSolid.github.io/_pages/contact.md

 ---

 # Contact Us
-We're always interested in hearing from new clients and old friend.
+We're always interested in hearing from new clients and old friends.
 (916) 359-9218.